hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Monitoring Platform
 ```

-Logs, metrics and traces provide visibility into platform health and behavior.
+The platform collects logs, metrics and traces to understand system behavior and troubleshoot incidents.

 Key metrics: